aarongs1/RobotMPSCode/README.md

 # Robot Assisted Mouse Positioning System (RAMPS) Guide
-The main files for operating the Meca500 robot with the custom GUI are RobotControl.py and RobotGUI.py.
-The other files in the folder were used for position tracking with the Polaris Spectra optical tracking system.
+The main files for operating the Meca500 robot with the custom GUI are in the folder called "Main_Control_GUI".
+The two relevant files are RobotControl.py and RobotGUI.py.
+All of the other files in the repository are test files and data files from the Polaris tracking experiments and are mainly there for backup purposes.
+Just donwload the folder called "Main_Control_GUI".
+The other files in this folder were used for position tracking with the Polaris Spectra optical tracking system.
 As of right now, I haven't made a guide for using those scripts since they probably won't be used again, so just ignore those.
 The guide for operating the robot arm is in a GoogleDoc here: